juampatronics/TransSeg/README.md

 All the hardward requirements for training such as number of GPUs, CPUs, RAMs are listed in each script.

-To change the dataset, modify `--data_dir`

 To change the different encoder, set `--encoder swint/videoswint/dino`.

+To use your own dataset, modify `--data_dir`

-To adjust the number of training steps, set `--max_steps 250000`.
+To adjust the number of training steps, modify `--max_steps`.

 2. To train the segmentation model with only transfer learning and without depth information (i.e., **Ours w/o D** in the paper), simply add `--force_2d 1` and run: